Constantinos Charalambidis: APOEL

-Not long thereafter, APOEL managed to lure Charalambides back to Cyprus to again play for his former team, and on 27 January he signed a four-year contract with APOEL.
+Not long thereafter, APOEL managed to lure Charalambidis back to Cyprus to again play for his former team, and on 27 January he signed a four-year contract with APOEL.
 Since then he won the 2007–08 Cypriot Cup, the 2008–09 Cypriot First Division and also two Cypriot Super Cups (2008 and 2009) with APOEL.
 He also appeared in five official 2009–10 UEFA Champions League group stage matches with APOEL.

 The next year he won the 2010–11 Cypriot First Division adding another championship title to his honours list.
 The following season, he appeared in nine 2011–12 UEFA Champions League matches for APOEL and provided three assists to his teammates, in the club's surprising run to the quarter-finals of the competition.

 The next season, he won again the 2012–13 Cypriot First Division, which was his 5th league title in his career with APOEL.
 During the 2013–14 season, he appeared in five 2013–14 UEFA Europa League group stage matches for APOEL and won all the titles in Cyprus, the Cypriot League, the Cypriot Cup and the Cypriot Super Cup.

-Charalambides made his only group stage appearance in APOEL's 2014–15 UEFA Champions League campaign on 17 September 2014, coming on as a 79th-minute substitute in his team's 1–0 defeat against FC Barcelona at Camp Nou.
+Charalambidis made his only group stage appearance in APOEL's 2014–15 UEFA Champions League campaign on 17 September 2014, coming on as a 79th-minute substitute in his team's 1–0 defeat against FC Barcelona at Camp Nou.
 In the 2014–15 season, he managed to add two more titles to his collection, as APOEL won again both the Cypriot championship and the cup.

 On 15 May 2016, in the match which he lifted the 2015–16 Cypriot First Division trophy as APOEL captain, he announced that it was his farewell appearance to a club where he had spent and captained for his almost entire career, appearing in more than 400 matches in all competitions and winning 18 domestic titles.

 AEK Larnaca

-On 1 June 2016, Charalambides joined fellow Cypriot First Division club AEK Larnaca on a two-year contract.
+On 1 June 2016, Charalambidis joined fellow Cypriot First Division club AEK Larnaca on a two-year contract.
 In October 2017 he ended his long football career.

 International career

-Charalambides has been a Football Legend and an important player for the Cypriot national team in recent years.
-He scored twice in their famous 5–2 win over the Republic of Ireland in the Euro 2008 qualifiers in October 2006, and also scored in their 3–1 win over Wales during the same campaign.
+Over time, Charalambidis became a significant player for the Cypriot national team, holding the second most total appearances for any player on the national team.
+He scored twice in their 5–2 win over the Republic of Ireland in the Euro 2008 qualifiers in October 2006, and also scored in their 3–1 win over Wales during the same campaign.
 The midfielder also scored twice in Cyprus' 4–1 win over Bulgaria in a World Cup qualifying match in October 2009.